Raptors hand Giannis Antetokounmpo, Bucks 5th straight loss

 Milwaukee got no closer than 12 in the third period and 10 in the fourth as the Raptors kept last year's regular-season champions in the East at arm's length over the final 24 minutes.

-Powell's 29 points, which matched his total last Monday at Memphis, came on 9-for-12 shooting overall and 4-for-7 on 3-pointers.
+Powell's 29 points, which matched his total Feb.
+8 at Memphis, came on 9-for-12 shooting overall and 4-for-7 on 3-point attempts.
 The Raptors outscored the Bucks 36-30 on 3-pointers.

-Meanwhile, Siakam reached 20 points for the fifth time in his last six games.
-He contributed 23 points to Tuesday's series-opening win over the Bucks.
+Meanwhile, Siakam reached 20 points for the fifth time in his past six games.
+He contributed 23 points Tuesday in the series-opening win over the Bucks.

-Antetokounmpo's point total was his lowest since scoring 21 against Indiana on Feb.
+Antetokounmpo's point total was his lowest since a 21-point output against Indiana on Feb.
 3, eight games ago.
 He added a game-high 12 rebounds and eight assists.

 Donte DiVincenzo had 14 points, Khris Middleton 13, Brook Lopez 12 and Bryn Forbes 11 for the Bucks, whose back-to-back losses opened an eight-game homestand.